Top 10 Project Management Applications – 2019

 The interface of Podio is aesthetically pleasing.
 The system runs quickly and is totally customizable.
 The software emphasizes integration with other software programs and includes an iPhone and Android app.
 Overall, Podio feels a bit like an inexpensive version of Jira.

 Consolidated File Library: You can upload files (PDF, text, or images) to individual tasks, but all files will also show up in the “files” tab, so you can always see a complete list of what has been uploaded, organized by date.
 The file library includes a sort feature for easy searchability.

 Notifications: You can respond to system messages directly through your personal email by hitting “reply” without going to the Apollo site.
-Sensing a seem? asana, flow, bambam! and others have this capability as well.
+Sensing a pattern? asana, Flow, BamBam and others have this capability as well.

 Contact Management: Apollo offers a basic CRM tool.
 With features like contact management and calendars, your sales team can manage all of their deals in the same platform.

 Cost: Apollo has a limit of 18 projects on the basic ($23) plan.
-The pricing structure is based on projects and storage capacity rather than users.
-This could force small organizations to pay more than they would on another platform.
+The pricing structure is based on projects and storage capacity rather than users, which could force small organizations to pay more than they would on another platform.

 Reports: The process to generate reports is complicated.